 Frank M. & Gertrude R. Doyle Foundation

 This annual scholarship application is open November 1 to February 1 1) You are a graduating senior or past graduate (G.E.D. is acceptable) of the Washoe County School District in Northern Nevada.
 2) You are a graduating senior or past graduate (G.E.D. is acceptable) of the Huntington Beach Union High School District in Southern California.
 3) You are a graduate/current or previous student of Truckee Meadows Community College or certain Community Colleges in Southern California.

 Hawaii Community Foundation Scholarships

-The Hawaii Community Foundation manages various scholarship programs and applications open in mid-November and are due by January 31.
+The Hawaii Community Foundation manages various scholarship programs.
+Applications open in mid-November and are due by January 31.
 A completed FAFSA (fafsa.ed.gov) is required prior to application.

 Hispanic Scholarship Fund Scholarships (Multiple)

 Applicants must be of Hispanic heritage and there is an emphasis on STEM majors.
 Scholarships range from $500 to $5,000 and are open to graduate and undergraduate students.
 To qualify, you must: Have a 3.0 High School GPA and/or a 2.5 college GPA Be a U.S. citizen, legal permanent resident, DACA or eligible non-citizen Have plans to enroll FULL-TIME at a two or four year U.S. accredited institution in the U.S., Puerto Rico, U.S. Virgin Islands, or Guam in the upcoming academic year.
 Complete the FAFSA or state Dream Act financial aid application (if applicable).

 Horatio Alger Scholarship program